junov/OffscreenCanvasAnimation/OffscreenCanvasAnimation.md

 When the user agent is required to run the steps to '''commit a frame''', it must do what is currently spec'ed as the steps for commit().

-When commit() is called on multiple OffscreenCanvas objects during the same task, the multiple '''commit a frame''' steps that are scheduled at the end of the task must be executed atomically, such that committed frames that are to be displayed on the same device are guaranteed to appear on the display during the same display refresh cycle.
+When the tasks in a commit queue are executed, if there are multiple pending commits, they must all be executed atomically, such that committed frames that are displayed on the same device are guaranteed to appear on the display during the same display refresh cycle.

-This processing model takes care the unresolved issues with the OffscreenCanvas.requestAnimationFrame solution because it makes it safe to call commit at any time by providing the following guarantees:
+This processing model takes care of the unresolved issues with the OffscreenCanvas.requestAnimationFrame solution because it makes it safe to call commit at any time by providing the following guarantees:
 * In cases of overdraw (commit() called at a rate higher than can be displayed), frames may be dropped to ensure low latency (no more than one frame of backlog).
 * The frame captured by the last call to commit after the end of an animation sequence is never dropped.
 In other words, when animation stops, it is always the most recent frame that is displayed.